Tomaz612/SIEM-Honeypot-Sentinel-Lab/README.md

 - The attack map was refined to improve visualization:

   - Local activity (Portugal / internal testing) is highlighted in green
-  - A single failed login attempt is displayed in yellow
+  - A single failed login attempt are displayed in yellow
   - Multiple failed login attempts from the same source are displayed in red

 - This color logic provides a clearer representation of attack intensity and distinguishes between benign, low, and high-risk activity.